splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 .. _update-detectors:

-Update your APM detectors to use the new indexed tags
+Update your detectors to use the new indexed tags
 -------------------------------------------------------

-To update your APM detectors follow these steps.
+To update your detectors follow these steps.

 #.
 Go to :guilabel:`Alerts & Detectors` then :guilabel:`Detectors`.
 #.
 For each affected detector, select the detector then select :guilabel:`Signals`.